Vegan Nutrition Guide

 Whole grains is where you’ll find your pasta, bread, rice, quinoa, oats, flours and other whole grains and whole grain products.
 Whole grains will most likely make up a good part of your diet and provide much of your protein, fibre, complex carbohydrates, vitamins and minerals.
-Check out my Real Food Guide to Whole Grains for more reading on the health benefits of various whole grains.

 Vegetables should make up a big portion of your diet, for vegans and omnivores alike.
-They are low in calories yet nutrient, phytochemical and fibre-rich and will cover many of your nutritional needs.
+They are low in calories yet nutrient, phytochemical and fiber-rich and will cover many of your nutritional needs.
 The best vegetables to eat daily are dark leafy greens and from there, you’ll want to focus on consuming as many different colours as possible on a regular basis.
 I always recommend eating at least one salad a day and then sneaking greens into your diet whenever you can by adding them to smoothies, soups, stews and just about everything else.

-A few servings of fruit per day is a good way to cover even more of your nutritional needs, in particular to boost your disease-fighting antioxidant intake.
+A few servings of fruit per day is a good way to cover even more of your nutritional needs, in particular, to boost your disease-fighting antioxidant intake.
 Fruit is high in fibre, vitamins, minerals and phytochemicals.
 You can eat fresh or frozen fruit to take advantage of the many health benefits that fruit provides.
 Some of the healthiest fruits you can eat are berries, citrus fruits, pineapple, mango and apples but every fruit is a good fruit!

 Nuts and Seeds

-You will get a lot of the nutrients you need from this food group, in particular zinc, magnesium, vitamin E, calcium and selenium.
+You will get a lot of the nutrients you need from this food group, in particular, zinc, magnesium, vitamin E, calcium and selenium.
 Nuts and seeds provide a lot of nutrition and sustenance in a vegan diet.
 Think almonds, cashews, brazil nuts, pecans, walnuts, sunflower seeds, pumpkin seeds, hemp seeds, chia seeds, flaxseeds and pistachios.
 You should include a few servings of nuts and seeds in your diet every day.

 Legumes are a key part of a healthy vegan diet.
 Legumes such as beans, peas, lentils, peanuts and soy are an excellent source of fibre, protein, iron, calcium, zinc, and B vitamins.
 Lentils and beans are inexpensive, versatile, taste great and they help to reduce cholesterol and maintain stable blood sugar levels.
-Legumes includes the soy bean which is readily available as edamame, tofu, tempeh and soy milk.
+Legumes include the soybean which is readily available as edamame, tofu, tempeh and soy milk.
 By including a variety of legumes in your diet daily, you’ll cover many of your nutritional needs.

 What about Oils?